Proof of the Contiguity Conjecture and Lognormal Limit for the Symmetric Perceptron: Introduction

 \item {\bf Contiguity conjecture.} Proving the existence of solutions below capacity with high probability follows from a stronger property of the solution space.
-Namely, that the distribution of the matrix $G$ (say in SBP) is contiguous to the distribution of the matrix $G$ in the planted model, i.e., in the model where the matrix $G$ is drawn conditioned on it satisfying a planted solution that is drawn uniformly at random.
+Namely, that the distribution of the matrix $G$ (the random model) is contiguous to the distribution of the matrix $G$ in the planted model, i.e., in the model where the matrix $G$ is drawn conditioned on it satisfying a planted solution that is drawn uniformly at random.
 In particular, this contiguity conjecture is stated in \cite{aubin2019storage} for the SBP.
+Note that an additional consequence of contiguity is that there is no algorithm that can distinguish between the random and planted models with high probability.

 Interestingly, this characterization may appear to be non-consequential for other topological properties of the solution space, but it turns out to be crucial to establish a striking topological property - the strong freezing of the solutions below capacity - discussed next.